jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 ## CLIs

-A bunch of software I use almost on a daily basis in the terminal:
+I'm a big fan of software that runs via the command line.
+These are the most common software's that I rely on for my daily workflow:

 - [Docker][docker] - although Docker Desktop is technically a desktop app, I only use docker via the terminal.
+- [aws cli][aws] and [aws-vault][aws-vault].
+The `aws-cli` doesn't need much explanation, it is the gateway to calling AWS APIs.
+On the other hand, `aws-vault` makes it easy to securely store and access AWS credentials in a dev environment.
+It also makes it simple to switch between multiple IAM roles quickly.
 - [nvm][nvm] - Node version manager for managing multiple node version

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | zsh
 ```

-Then add to you `~/.zshrc` file:
+Then add to the following to the `~/.zshrc` file:

 ```bash
 export NVM_DIR="$([ -z "${XDG_CONFIG_HOME-}" ] && printf %s "${HOME}/.nvm" || printf %s "${XDG_CONFIG_HOME}/nvm")"